Your Ad Here

 It is now made clear, from reading that document above; that the New York, New Haven & Hartford Railroad did not own the property on which its North First Street Freight Station was situated upon, but in fact the property was owned by the Ireland Real Estate Company, and that the New York New Haven & Hartford Railroad began renting that property in October 1908, and was still renting the property in June 1911.

-There is something to be hypothesized here: it is possible there was an earlier lease of the property pertaining to the same parties.
+Before we delve into this matter any further, there is something to be hypothesized here: it is possible there was an earlier lease of the property pertaining to the same parties.

 Tom Flagg sent the following image to me (along with the 1917 map below).
 This image is from the Department of Docks of the City of New York Atlas.
 This is about as close to a track map as I think we will find until we locate an ICC Valuation Map, if one even exists for this location.